Azure Blob Storage Setup Guide

 - The ability to grant Fivetran the ability to read and list files from this container

-IMPORTANT: you can re-use the Shared Access Signature across multiple Fivetran connectors
+IMPORTANT: You can re-use the Shared Access Signature (SAS) across multiple Fivetran connectors.

-Enter the Connection String you obtained in Azure.
+Enter the Connection String you found in Azure.

 Choose your configuration options.
 Using these configuration options, you can select subsets of your folders, certain types of files, and more to sync only the files you need in your destination.
 Setting up multiple connectors targeted at the same container, but with different options, can allow you to slice and dice a container any way you'd like.